Rutwik-Stuff/rve/devlog.md

 # RVE Devlog
 This is the official devlog for RVE (Rutwik Video Editor)

+### September 22, 2025
+- continue working on the editor (video preview anyone)
+- got a better navbar for the editor
+- removed username for login (only email can be used now)

 ### September 16, 2025
 - added the RVE logo so it will actually feel a bit more complete
 - Added favicon to all pages